ElPiloto/sidekick.nvim/README.md

 # sidekick.nvim
 An outline window that's always by your side (except for when it's not).

+## WIP: This plugin is not yet ready for widespread use.

 ```
    _____ _     __     __ __ _      __
   / ___/(_)___/ /__  / //_/(_)____/ /__